Megchella Got Cut Short, But It Was Still Coachella’s Most Joyful Performance

 Megan Thee Stallion was thee highlight of Coachella 2025.
-It was hard not to smile ear-to-ear while watching the Grammy-winning rapper make the Indio Valley Desert a thousand degrees hotter during her highly-anticipated performance on Sunday night (April 13).
+It was hard not to smile from ear to ear while watching the Grammy-winning rapper make the Indio Valley Desert a thousand degrees hotter during her highly anticipated performance on Sunday night (April 13).
 It wasn’t just the fact that her high energy earned her control over the entire audience, or the surprise performances from Queen Latifah, Victoria Monet and Ciara, or how sickeningly good she looked.

 What made Megan Thee Stallion’s Coachella performance (dubbed “Megchella” by fans) so special was the glow she emitted during the entirety of the show.
 It was how happy she looked, how much fun she was having and how clearly proud she was of herself for the work she put in that led her to this coveted spot on Coachella’s mainstage.
 The energy, the surprise guests, the twerking on her surprise guests, and her stunning beauty just felt like added bonuses.